jpwesselink/cdk-eventbridge-with-logger/API.md

 This is a CDK construct library that allows you to easily create an EventBridge event bus with a CloudWatch log group and a CloudWatch log stream.

+Consider this an easy landing without having to think about it.

 ## Usage

 ```typescript